MyDeLife/CryptoPols/README.md

 # CryptoPols
-Tracking the perspectives of US politicians towards the crypto industry
+Tracking the perspectives of federal US politicians towards the crypto industry